wu87988622/ohara/docs/rest_interface.md

 ----------
 ## Container

-All process managed by ohara is based on docker container.
-This APIs provide the container details of a running cluster.
+Each processes managed by ohara is based on docker container.
+In most cases, user don't need to know the details of containers since the management of containers is on ohara's shoulder.
+However, ohara understand that we all have curious brain so ohara supports to display the container's details of a running cluster.
+Noted that the context may be changed between different release of ohara.
+And the distinct implementations of container manager possibly provide different context of containers.

 ----------
 ### retrieve the container details of a running cluster